TheLittleNestPlayschool/TheLittleNest/docs/00-project-overview.md

 Technical implementation exists to support that experience.

 Whenever a technical decision conflicts with the intended user experience, the user experience should be reconsidered first before changing the product vision.

+Every feature should answer three questions before implementation:

+Why does it exist?
+How should the user feel?
+How will it be implemented?